vaggesneha/openCV/README.md

 The main application of OpenCV are follows :-

-Changing Colorspaces: Learn to change images between different color spaces.
+1. Changing Colorspaces: Learn to change images between different color spaces.
 Plus learn to track a colored object in a video.

-Geometric Transformations of Images: Learn to apply different geometric transformations to images like rotation, translation etc.
+2. Geometric Transformations of Images: Learn to apply different geometric transformations to images like rotation, translation etc.

-Image Thresholding: Learn to convert images to binary images using global thresholding, Adaptive thresholding, Otsu's binarization etc
+3. Image Thresholding: Learn to convert images to binary images using global thresholding, Adaptive thresholding, Otsu's binarization etc

-Smoothing Images: Learn to blur the images, filter the images with custom kernels etc.
+4. Smoothing Images: Learn to blur the images, filter the images with custom kernels etc.

-Morphological Transformations: Learn about morphological transformations like Erosion, Dilation, Opening, Closing etc
+5. Morphological Transformations: Learn about morphological transformations like Erosion, Dilation, Opening, Closing etc

-Image Gradients: Learn to find image gradients, edges etc.
+6. Image Gradients: Learn to find image gradients, edges etc.

-Canny Edge Detection: Learn to find edges with Canny Edge Detection
+7. Canny Edge Detection: Learn to find edges with Canny Edge Detection(Edge detection techniques: Sobel,Laplacian,Canny)

-Image Pyramids: Learn about image pyramids and how to use them for image blending
+8. Image Pyramids: Learn about image pyramids and how to use them for image blending

-Contours in OpenCV: All about Contours in OpenCV
+9. Contours in OpenCV: All about Contours in OpenCV

-Histograms in OpenCV: All about histograms in OpenCV
+10. Histograms in OpenCV: All about histograms in OpenCV

-Image Transforms in OpenCV: Meet different Image Transforms in OpenCV like Fourier Transform, Cosine Transform etc.
+11. Image Transforms in OpenCV: Meet different Image Transforms in OpenCV like Fourier Transform, Cosine Transform etc.

-Template Matching: Learn to search for an object in an image using Template Matching
+12. Template Matching: Learn to search for an object in an image using Template Matching

-Hough Line Transform: Learn to detect lines in an image
+13. Hough Line Transform: Learn to detect lines in an image

-Hough Circle Transform: Learn to detect circles in an image
+14. Hough Circle Transform: Learn to detect circles in an image

-Image Segmentation with Watershed Algorithm: Learn to segment images with watershed segmentation
+15. Image Segmentation with Watershed Algorithm: Learn to segment images with watershed segmentation

-Interactive Foreground Extraction using GrabCut Algorithm: Learn to extract foreground with GrabCut algorithm
+16. Interactive Foreground Extraction using GrabCut Algorithm: Learn to extract foreground with GrabCut algorithm